 - NAKAI Masaaki

-- Associate Professor Doctor of Engineering
+- Professor Doctor of Engineering

 - Department/Mechanical Engineering Graduate school/Mechanical Engineering

 Development of new alloys and improvement in mechanical properties of alloys for biomedical applications are studied by controlling microstructures via optimizing chemical compositions and fabrication process conditions.